wofr06/lesspipe/README.md

 ## 9. User defined filtering

 The lesspipe.sh filtering can be replaced or enhanced  by a user defined program.
-Such a program has to be called `.lessfilter` and be placed in the users home directory.
+Such a program has to be called either `.lessfilter` (and be placed in the users home directory), or `lessfilter` (and be accessible from user `PATH`).
 It has to be executable and has to end with an exit code 0, if the filtering was done within that script.
-Otherwise a nonzero exit code means, the filtering is left to lesspipe.sh.
+Otherwise, a nonzero exit code means the filtering is left to lesspipe.sh.

 This mechanism can be used to add filtering for new formats or e.g. inhibit filtering for certain file types.